OasisDigital/angular-enterprise-example/README.md

 There is a many-to-many relatioship between applications and modules, and modules can use other modules.
 Lerna wires up the dependencies using symlinks.

+### 4 Layers / bins

+A family of applications is divided in to many modules, which are then organized into 4 layers / bins:

+* Applications
+* Top-level features (which should be lazy loaded - TODO)
+* Modules used by both features, and by server code
+* Server(s)

 ### Example application

 The example applications are not very complex - certainly not complex enough to